Cuthbert Tunstall: Bishop of Durham under Henry VIII and Edward VI

-On 22 February 1530–again by papal provision–Tunstall succeeded Cardinal Wolsey as Bishop of Durham.
-This role involved the assumption of quasi-regal power and authority within the territory of the diocese.
-In 1537 he was also made President of the new Council of the North.
-Although he was often engaged in time-consuming negotiations with the Scots, he took part in other public business and attended parliament, where in 1539 he participated in the discussion on the Bill of Six Articles.
+On 22 February 1530, again by papal provision, Tunstall succeeded Cardinal Wolsey as Bishop of Durham.
+This role involved the assumption of quasi-regal power and authority within the territory of the diocese, the County Palatine of Durham.
+In 1537, he was made President of the new Council of the North.
+Although he was often engaged in time-consuming negotiations with the Scots, he took part in other public business and attended parliament where, in 1539, he participated in the discussion on the Bill of Six Articles.

 In the question of King Henry's divorce, Tunstall acted as one of Queen Catherine's counselors.
-Unlike Bishop John Fisher and Sir Thomas More, Tunstall adopted a policy of passive obedience and acquiescence in many matters regarding which he likely had little support during the troubled years that followed the English Reformation.
+Unlike Bishop John Fisher and Sir Thomas More, Tunstall adopted a policy of passive obedience and acquiescence regarding many matters for which he likely held little support during the troubled years following the English Reformation.
 While Tunstall adhered firmly to Roman Catholic doctrine and practices, after some hesitation he accepted Henry as head of the Church of England, and he publicly defended this position, accepting a schism with Rome.

 Tunstall disliked the religious policy pursued by the advisers of King Edward VI and voted against the first Act of Uniformity in 1549.
 However, he continued to discharge his public duties without interruption and hoped in vain that the Earl of Warwick might be convinced to reverse the anti-Catholic policy of the Duke of Somerset.
 After Somerset's fall, Tunstall was summoned to London in May 1551 and confined to his house there.
-During this captivity he composed a treatise on the Eucharist, which was published in Paris in 1554.
-At the end of 1551 he was imprisoned in the Tower of London, and a bill for his deprivation was introduced into the House of Commons.
+During this captivity, he composed a treatise on the Eucharist, which was published in Paris in 1554.
+At the end of 1551, he was imprisoned in the Tower of London, and a bill for his deprivation was introduced into the House of Commons.
 When this failed, he was tried by a commission on 4–5 October 1552 and deprived of his bishopric.

 Bishop of Durham under Mary I and Elizabeth I

-On the ascension of the Catholic Queen Mary I to the throne in 1553, Tunstall was granted liberty.
+On the accession of the Catholic Queen Mary I to the throne in 1553, Tunstall was granted liberty.
 His bishopric, which had been dissolved by Act of Parliament in March 1553, was re-established by a further Act in April 1554.
 Tunstall assumed his office as Bishop of Durham once more.
 He maintained his earlier conciliatory approach, indulging in no systematic persecution of Protestants.
 Through Mary's reign he ruled his diocese in peace.

 When the Protestant Elizabeth I ascended to the throne, Tunstall refused to take the Oath of Supremacy and would not participate in the consecration of the Anglican Matthew Parker as Archbishop of Canterbury.
-He was arrested, deprived again of his diocese in September 1559, and held prisoner at Lambeth Palace, where he died within a few weeks, aged 85.
+He was arrested, deprived again of his diocese in September 1559, and confined in comfort at Lambeth Palace, where he died within a few weeks, aged 85.
 He was one of eleven Roman Catholic bishops to die in custody during Elizabeth's reign.

 He was buried in the parish church of St Mary-at-Lambeth, now a deconsecrated building.

 The Anglican historian Albert F. Pollard wrote: